 Fluid beds are used for cooling or drying material.
 Product is gravity fed onto an enclosed horizontal perforated plate.
 Hot or cold air introduced below the plate blows through the product to create a fluidized bed of material.
 The fluid bed dryer (or cooler) oscillates in a manner which transports the material to a weir at the discharge end of the plate.
 The air exhausts through top mounted take off ducts to one or more dust collectors or cyclone separators.

-If the material being handled by a process is combustible, then the dust it generates is likely to be explosive.
+If the material being handled by a process is combustible, then the dust it generates is likely to be explosive, which can cause a combustible dust explosion.
 Fluid bed dryers/coolers generate a potentially explosive dust/ air mixture as the material being dried or cooled is fluidized by the incoming air.
 Under these conditions, an ignition source is all that is required to trigger an explosion.
 This can be provided by incoming burning particles from upstream equipment such as other dryers.
 Material adhering to the walls of the dryer or material building up at the internal weir can also auto-ignite providing the ignition for an explosion.

 Protection System Description